Kraaketing/greenheron/src/pages/index.md

     content:
       contactTitle: Get in touch!
       paragraphs:
-        - I would love to work with you wether you are representing a sustainable organisation, a business that wants to make more ethical choices, or an individual with a need for a webpage.
-If you are on a budget I am happy to explore what solutions I can offer you, don't be afraid to ask!
-My goal is to have making the green choice accessible for everyone.
+        - I’d love to work with you whether you’re an individual who needs a webpage or an organisation that cares about sustainability.
+If you’re on a budget, I’m happy to explore what solutions I can offer you.
+          Don't be afraid to ask!
+My goal is to make the green choice accessible for everyone.
-        - For my first customers with Green Heron I offer discounted prices in exchange for testimonials.
+        - For my first customers with Green Heron, I’m offering discounted prices in exchange for testimonials.
 Fill out my [contact form](/contact) to get in touch.
 Let's talk!
         - "The services that I offer are:"
         - |-
           *   Branding